FAQ: Urban Hen Keeping

 Will wildlife be attracted to the hens in the area and cause a problem in my neighborhood?

 Raising backyard chickens increases the likelihood of wildlife becoming a problem.
 The issue tends to be with the environment that the chickens are kept.
+However, with strict biosecurity measures in place the issues are less likely to occur.
+Applicants are also required to have privacy screening in their backyard as an added measure.

 Chickens are very clean animals.
 They will occasionally give themselves "dirt baths" but this is for them to preen their feathers and keep themselves clean and cool.
 Their droppings usually do not smell.
 The droppings are easily hosed off and break down into an excellent fertilizer for the lawn.
 Just like all pets and animals, chickens need responsible owners to keep the area tidy and clean out their living space.